EW’s Takeout and Delivery Directory

 City of Eugene Parking Services says in addition to focusing on public safety issues only, it is creating a new service for restaurants and business owners for carry-out and delivery orders.
 Businesses can request one-two parking spots in front of their location as designated as a free parking spot for carry-out customers and/or delivery companies.
 The service is free for the business and parking free for the customers.
 To request this new service email parking@eugene-or.gov.

-Other businesses delivering goods
+Other businesses delivering goods and offering services

 Run Hub, running equipment, 515 High Street, 541-344-1239, RunHubNW.com, 11 am to 6 pm Monday through Saturday, noon to 5 pm Sunday.
 Curbside delivery and free shipping.